Just Another Miso Monday

 Stock up on this soy-based flavor bomb ASAP!

-A staple in Chinese and Japanese diets from as far back as 2,500 years ago, miso is a paste made from soybeans, sea salt and a mold starter called koji.
+A staple in Chinese and Japanese diets from as far back as 2,500 years ago, miso is a paste made from soybeans, sea salt and a mold starter called koji, and sometimes other things like rice or wheat.
 The mixture ferments between three months and three years, producing an enzyme-rich food that looks like tofu or cheese.
 Japanese culture has the tradition of consuming miso soup daily—most often in the morning— to stimulate digestion and energize the body.